 Your car breaks down, you lose your job, your water heater breaks, you can't find a job as quickly as you planned, you need to buy an emergency plane ticket.
 Life happens and you can't predict when or how surprises will arrive.
-This is where your emergency fund also known as a sinking fund comes in.
+This is where your emergency fund comes in.

 So think of your emergency fund as a form of insurance.
 Your own self created insurance with its main focus being to help you keep your financial goals intact.